Here are some reasons we think you should hire our live bands for your event:

 There are a few things we do need to make sure everything goes smoothly on the day.

 Firstly, please make sure we have a green room/changing room that we can use throughout our stay at your venue.
 It doesn't have to be anything glamorous, but we do need somewhere to leave our belongings and prepare for the performance.
+We politely ask that the crew room has chairs for each performer, a table, heating, lighting, and power sockets.
+We do still need a changing room if your event is in a marquee, teepee or other temporary structure.

 Secondly, like all function bands we require food and soft drinks for each musician and crew member.
 Again, we don't have expensive tastes but it's really important to have something to keep us going!
+We don't usually ask you to provide food for afternoon performances, unless we have to be onsite for a long time or have to travel a long distance to your event.

 We need at least three separate 13 amp domestic power sockets close to the performance space.
 This does NOT mean a four-way extension lead taken out of a single socket, as it will not provide enough power for the lights and speakers.